PedroZappa/42_push_swap/README.md

 ```
 > [!Important]
 >
-> Check the [Makefile](https://github.com/PedroZappa/42_push_swap/blob/master/Makefile) for more details about what's going on with each command.
+> Check the [Makefile](https://github.com/PedroZappa/42_push_swap/blob/master/Makefile) for more details about what's going on with each command. there is a lot of juicy juice to drink 🤓

 ___
 # References 📚